sap-tutorials/Tutorials/tutorials/hana-data-access-and-authorizations/hana-data-access-and-authorizations.md

 3. Preparing and executing a very simple SQL query on the system table ```DUMMY```.

 > ### Information
->The full application build in this tutorial can be found [in this Github repository](https://github.com/SAP/cloud-hana-helloworld/).
+>The full application build in this tutorial can be found [in this GitHub repository](https://github.com/SAP/cloud-hana-helloworld/).

 ### Time to Complete
 Beginners might take **10-15 minutes** to execute this tutorial.